-Where there are prosecutions, the police should inform the DSL or Deputy DSL and the LADO of the outcome immediately, to enable them to act as required in relation to the person's future employment and any required DBS referral.
+Where there are prosecutions, the police should inform the Designated Safeguarding Officer/Deputy Designated Safeguarding Officer and the LADO of the outcome immediately, to enable them to act as required in relation to the person's future employment and any required DBS referral.

-8.11 Terminating employment
+8.11.
+Terminating employment